deep-fusion-AI/CollisionWarningService/README.md

 ## Running remote visualization

-The visualisation should be enabled with config arguments during initialization command (`CollisionWorker` created with `viz` parameter set to `True` (ZeroMQ port can be also configured)).
+The visualisation should be enabled (enabled by default) with config arguments during initialization command (`CollisionWarningClient` or `CollisionWorker` created with `viz` parameter set to `True` (ZeroMQ port can be also configured)).

-If the FCW service has been started, **run RTSP server first**, e.g. https://github.com/bluenviron/mediamtx on address: rtsp://localhost:8554 (TCP port 8554) and then:
+If the FCW service has been started, **run RTSP server first** (on the same computer where the service is running), e.g. using docker and https://github.com/bluenviron/mediamtx on address: rtsp://localhost:8554 (TCP port 8554):

 ```bash
 docker run --rm -it -p 8554:8554 -e MTX_PROTOCOLS=tcp bluenviron/mediamtx:latest-ffmpeg
 ```

-In other terminal run
+In other terminal (on the same computer where the service is running) run (custom RTSP port can be set by --rtsp_port parameter, and custom ZeroMQ port by --zmq_port parameter):

 ```bash
 cd fcw-service/fcw_service
 fcw_visualization
 ```

-or executing
+or executing :
 ```bash
 cd fcw-service/fcw_service
 python3 visualization.py
 ```

-You can view video, e.g. (localhost can be replaced with server address):
+You can view video, e.g. (localhost can be replaced with public server address):

 ```bash
 ffplay rtsp://localhost:8554/video